 The Compass aims to facilitate consensus and coordinate action among public and private stakeholders on reforms to the international financial architecture needed to meet the global climate challenge.

-It identifies pragmatic goals and milestones for action across nine thematic areas, aligned with the principles laid out in the COP28 UAE leaders’ declaration on a Global Climate Finance Framework:
+As the official tracker of the Global Climate Finance Framework, it identifies pragmatic goals and milestones for action across nine thematic areas, aligned with the principles laid out at COP28:

 This interactive platform aims to help stakeholders from the public, private, and civil society sectors focus on pragmatic goals, coordinate action, and chart progress.